Human beings are fascinating. More complex than can be fully comprehended. We are predictable and unpredictable.

 For example, once settled into comfort zones, we tend to become predictable.
-Resistant to most forms of change — at least when initially presented with opportunities that fall outside self-imposed norms, we do our best to hold on to what we know.
+Resistant to most forms of change — at least when initially presented with opportunities that fall outside self-imposed norms.
+We do our best to hold on to what we know.
 On the other hand, we are unpredictable in that when it seems least likely, we dive aggressively into catalyzing change.
 Most of us harbor strong desires to change aspects of the world as we know it.
-Hard wired to both maintain the status quo and change things, we humans simultaneously resist the unknown while aspiring to have impact.
+Hard wired to both maintain the status quo and change things, we humans simultaneously resist the unknown while aspiring to have an impact.
 Go figure!

 Sadly, far too many of us allow our potential for positive change to dissipate over time.
-At some point during our life journey we arrive at a state of complacency.
-Left unattended, complacently drifts into resignation.
+At some point during our life journey, we arrive at a state of complacency.
+Left unattended, complacency drifts into resignation.
 Accepting the world as we see it, we tell ourselves that there just isn’t much we can do, so why make the effort.

 This does not have to be the case.
 It’s not too late to make a difference.

 How do we get the ball rolling?
 Take a bit of time to do the hard work of getting clear about WHAT MATTERS to you.

 Make a list.
 Once you have the list delineated, step away from it and do something totally unrelated.
 Preferably, use your body.

 After a period of distraction, come back to your list.
 Note those things that are negotiable and those that are not.
 This done, you are almost ready to go into action.
 But first, declare a vision for your future — you have the capability of designing futures of choice and taking action to make them happen.